 The next day we moved on to the weaving, dying and printing - all performed in Patan.
-This day was sooooo interesting, and again we took LOTS of footage here.
-There were a few processes that didn't make it into the video due to the time restraints, including (above) spinning the cotton onto large spindles that would later feed into the looms.
-In the picture below the worker is threading the huge amount of cotton just off the looms into a more manageable 'pile', back and forth layering to eventually form a large bundle to take into Kathmandu for deliveries.
+This day was so, SO interesting, and again she took lots of footage here.
+There were quite a few processes that didn't make it into the video due to the time restraints, including (above) spinning the cotton onto large spindles that would later feed into the looms.
+In the picture below he is threading the huge amount of cotton just off the looms into a more manageable 'pile', back and forth layering to eventually form a large bundle to take into Kathmandu for deliveries.

-Witnessing the screen printing of our pieces (printed skirt, mandala skirt etc) was amazing!
-The pictures below show how it's done on a large scale, not simply 10 - 20 metres, but commercially.
+Witnessing the fabric screen printing of our pieces (printed skirt, mandala skirt) was quite interesting.
+The pictures below show how it's done by hand on a large scale, not simply 10 - 20 metres, but commercially.
 These guys were actually working and did not stop for us - we had to get (and stay) out of their way.

 Day 3 was the absolute best fun!
 We were out and about in the streets filming the 'cultural' life in Kathmandu and of the Nepali people.

 So the knee is now fine and back at work.
 My solo trip allowed me to tick off a box that had been looming somewhere on the bottom of my to-do list for a few years now, almost about to be relegated to the 'dreams of old,' or the regrets pile.